Ruthenian Catholic Eparchy of Parma

-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archeparchy of Pittsburgh (and dependent upon the Roman Congregation for the Oriental Churches) and is the eparchy for the Midwestern United States.
-While not the only Byzantine Rite Eastern Catholic eparchy with the episcopal see of Parma, the eeparchy is sometimes styled as the "Byzantine Catholic Eparchy of Parma", referring to the title the Ruthenian Greek Catholic Church uses in the United States.
+It is a suffragan diocese of the Archeparchy of Pittsburgh in the ecclesiastical province of Pittsburgh.
+The metropolis is dependent upon the Roman Congregation for the Oriental Churches.
+The eparchy is sometimes styled as the "Byzantine Catholic Eparchy of Parma", referring to the title that the Ruthenian Greek Catholic Church uses in the United States.

 Statistics

 As of 2014, the Byzantine Catholic Eparchy of Parma pastorally served 9,020 Eastern Catholics in Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri and Ohio in 28 parishes and 5 missions with 36 priests (diocesan), 16 deacons, 6 lay religious (6 sisters), 2 seminarians.
 Ten parishes in the Youngstown, Ohio area are part of the Byzantine Catholic Archeparchy of Pittsburgh.